alire-project/alire/doc/configuration.md

 The `alr config` command allows you to set an get any combination of configuration option `key` and `value`.
 You can use this feature to store you own project related configuration, or implement tools that integrate in an `Alire` context.
-However, be careful when naming custom configuration options as `Alire` my use the same `key` in the future.
+However, be careful when naming custom configuration options as `Alire` may use the same `key` in the future.
 We recommend using a distinctive sub-category name, for instance: `my_project.my_config_option`.

 ## Built-in configuration options